Shivam24012001/Student-Performance-Analysis/README.md

 # Overview

-This project analyzes student performance using various Google Sheets functions, including IF, AND, OR, VLOOKUP, dropdowns, and filters.
-The aim is to generate a consolidated student report that includes total marks, grace marks, pass/fail status, and additional reports based on specified conditions.
+>>This project analyzes student performance using various Google Sheets functions, including IF, AND, OR, VLOOKUP, dropdowns, and filters.
+The aim is to generate a consolidated >student report that includes total marks, grace marks, pass/fail status, and additional reports based on specified conditions.

 ## Features & Methodology

 ### 1. Total Marks Calculation

-Total Marks = Academic Score + Internal Score
+>Total Marks = Academic Score + Internal Score

 ### 2. Grace Marks Allocation

-If Social Score or Co-curricular Score is greater than 90 → +10 marks
+>If Social Score or Co-curricular Score is greater than 90 → +10 marks

-If Social Score or Co-curricular Score is greater than 80 → +5 marks
+>If Social Score or Co-curricular Score is greater than 80 → +5 marks

-If Social Score or Co-curricular Score is greater than 75 → +3 marks
+>If Social Score or Co-curricular Score is greater than 75 → +3 marks

-Otherwise → 0 marks
+>Otherwise → 0 marks

 ### 3. Consolidated Marks Calculation

-Consolidated Marks = Total Marks + Grace Marks
+>Consolidated Marks = Total Marks + Grace Marks

 ### 4. Pass/Fail Determination

-A student is considered Pass if all the following conditions are met:
+?A student is considered Pass if all the following conditions are met:

-Academic Score ≥ 60
+>Academic Score ≥ 60

-Internal Score ≥ 20
+>Internal Score ≥ 20

-Attendance Percentage ≥ 50%
+>Attendance Percentage ≥ 50%

-Consolidated Marks ≥ 90
+>Consolidated Marks ≥ 90

-Otherwise, the student is marked as Fail.
+>Otherwise, the student is marked as Fail.

 ### 5. Reports and Insights